Why do i feel drained after talking to my boyfriend?

 6) Optional Couple Session

-Shorter, calmer calls that actually resolve things.
+Shorter, calmer calls that actually resolve issues.

-Less rumination; better sleep after tough topics.
+Less rumination and better sleep after tough topics.

 You’re frightened, isolated, or being monitored.